-- 1. Copy some existing file from the libs folder (libpng.py for instance) to a new .py file with the name of your library, and place it too under the libs folder - 3.
+- 1. Copy some existing file from the libs folder (libpng.py for instance) to a new .py file with the name of your library, and place it too under the libs folder - 2.
+Update the init.py file with your library, and place your new import line at the end of the list - 3.
 Update the name of the class - 4.
 Update the NAME variable, with an exact string name (case sensitive) - 5.
-Update the logic of searchLib() method currently based on a basic string search - 6.
-If needed, update the logic of the identifyVersions() method
+Update the logic of searchLib () method currently based on a basic string search - 6.
+If needed, update the logic of the identify Versions () method